Qazeer/artefacts.help/pages/azure/logs_collection_tools.md

 Install-Module -Name ExchangeOnlineManagement
 Install-Module -Name AzureADPreview

-# Only required for cmdlets using the GraphAPI, such as Get-ADSignInLogsGraph or Get-ADAuditLogsGraph
+# Only required for cmdlets using the GraphAPI, such as Get-EntraSignInLogsGraph or Get-EntraAuditLogsGraph
 Install-Module Microsoft.Graph.Beta

 # The AzureADPreview module MUST be imported (in place of the AzureAD module), as Get-AzureADAuditSignInLogs is updated to allow the retrieval of all events (instead of 1.000 entries with the AzureAD version).